E-Bike Classes Explained (Class 1 vs 2 vs 3): What You Need to Know

 1. No throttle – If you want to cruise without pedaling, this is not the bike for you.

-Legal considerations: Class 2 eBikes have more restrictions than Class 1.
-While they are allowed on most bike lanes and roads, some trails and parks ban them because of the throttle feature.
+Legal considerations: Class 2 e-bikes face more restrictions than Class 1.
+While they’re generally allowed on bike lanes and roads, many parks and multi-use trails ban them because of the throttle.
+Always check local trail rules before riding.

 1. Throttle option – If you’re tired, injured, or just feeling lazy, you can ride without pedaling at all.